Minimally invasive olive cultivation

 Plant protection

-- no introduction of herbicides or pesticides
+- No use of herbicides or pesticides.

-- manual selection of isolated infected leaves
+- Manual removal of isolated infected leaves.

 Selective irrigation